 Submission ID Key Points of Submission Analysis State Interest?
 Yes/No Recommendation Significant Change?
 The submission notes that the adjoining Lot 2 on RP179493 was formerly used as an air navigation facility by the Commonwealth government and potentially may be disposed in the future.
 The submission similarly notes the development potential of this property for residential lots.
 PLSS18/000249 The submission requests that Council consider land at Warrill View for rural residential development.
 The land is at 2808 Rosewood-Warrill View Road and described as Lots 13 SP243709, 46 RP28758, 21 SP264977, 1 RP42761, 3 RP183042 and 61 RP110243.
 The submission suggests the draft Planning Scheme: does not adequately account for the long-term sustainable growth of the region, without which our rural centres will decay; does not reflect the emergence of new employment options at the Willowbank Industrial Park; does not provide for a mix of housing that can attract and retain our children and working population who want to live in the rural character of the area, however do not want to operate rural enterprises in their own right; does not provide for affordable and lower maintenance lifestyles to attract new residents to the region and support local business; should consider the expansion of the existing Warrill View peri-urban community to deliver long term growth.
-Please refer to the Analysis and Recommendation for PLSS18/000004 .
-Agricultural Land and Environmental Significance Overlays No No change.
+Creation of Lots in Rural Areas Please refer to the Analysis and Recommendation for PLSS18/000004 .
+Agricultural Land and Environmental Significance Overlays The Agricultural Land Overlay mapping is based on State Planning Policy mapping of Agricultural Land Classification - Class A and B, which is informed by the Queensland Agricultural Land Audit 2013.
+Council's overlay mapping excludes areas in an Urban Footprint and includes a 40m buffer to the 'significant agricultural land' mapped area (in dark green).
+The Environmental Significance Overlay also identifies a High Ecological Significant Wetland (and associated Buffer Area) applying to Lots 35 and 36 on RP28743 at 111 Old Rosevale Road, Warrill View, which is identified as a Matter of State Environmental Significance in the Environmental Significance Overlay.
+No No change.
 N/A